imstellar/Habitally/README.md

 - Should have a timer that can be used during workouts.
     - This has been met by the workout timer section, not only is this perfectly implemented but it's interactivity is well thought-out making it simple to use and allowing the user to easily add this data to their workout tracking data after the timer is paused (which it must be paused and not in the "reset" state to be submitted else the buttons are disabled).

+With the above I would also like to add some additional context in the terms of what optimisations I have done, as previously shown in the project structure, midway through the development process I decided to use a more general approach to how components are stored and laid out, this can be found within the `AppComponents.kt` file which covers the relevant @Composable functions, these functions accept arguments and allow the app screens to be significantly smaller in line count and prevent the overuse of code cleaning up and speeding up the general app drawing speed.
+This type of optimisation technique will mostly be visible on slower devices as the app doesn't do anything extremely intensive.
+In addition to this, my code has also been optimised in the way I have chosen to store data within a data class, there could have been significantly less elegant solutions such as basic variables spread out through the project, which was changed early in the development process making it significantly easier to use all the relevant data points in the functions that require it, this significantly reduces ram usage of the app by cutting down on repetitive variables or other data structures that are less efficient.

 ## Testing process

 During the app's developement, I have had to resolve countless issues which spanned from annoyances to layout spacing issues and data persistance issues, I would like to go over any of the noteworthy issues I experienced;